MicrosoftDocs/dynamics365smb-docs/business-central/purchases-powerbi-purchases-by-purchaser.md

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The *Purchases by Purchaser* report provides a detailed overview of purchasing activities by purchaser.
-This report allows you to analyze which item categories and items are most frequently purchased by each purchaser, and how much money they have spent on these purchases.
+The **Purchases by Purchaser** report provides a detailed overview of purchasing activities for each purchaser.
+The report lets you analyze the item categories and items that each purchaser buys most frequently, and how much they spent.

 :::image type="content" source="media/purchases/purchases-by-purchaser.png" alt-text="Screenshot of the Purchases by Purchaser Power BI report" lightbox="media/purchases/purchases-by-purchaser.png":::

-## How to use the report
+## Use the report

-The *Purchases by Purchaser* report is especially useful for purchasing managers and purchasers.
+The report is especially useful for purchasing managers and purchasers.

-As a purchasing manager, you can easily identify top purchasers and track their purchasing trends over time using the 'Purchases by Vendor' report.
-This information can help you make informed decisions about future purchasing activities and optimize your organization's purchasing strategies.
+Purchasing managers can easily identify top purchasers and track their purchasing trends over time using the **Purchases by Vendor** report.
+This information can help you make informed decisions about future purchasing activities and optimize purchasing strategies.

-As a purchaser, you can use this report to monitor your purchasing activities, including purchase amounts and quantities.
-This report also reveals your top purchased items and how they contribute to the overall spendings.
-This information can help you to make better decisions about future purchases.
+Purchaser can use this report to monitor purchasing activities, including purchase amounts and quantities.
+This report also shows the items you bought the most and how they contribute to overall spending.
+This information can help you make good decisions about future purchases.

 <!-- ## Key Performance Indicators (KPIs)